CIRS

 This draft marks a significant step forward for Japan in environmental protection and public health, particularly in controlling and reducing the distribution of POPs in the environment.

-The list of the 138 substances can be found in the annex
+The list of the 138 substances can be found in the Attachment (in Japanese).

 News